90TechSAS/docker-guard-monitoring/README.md

 **Description:**

-Get one probe's list of containers.
+Get one probe's list of containers with the last stats.
 * $name : Name of the probe

 **Example:**